-Export Through a Gender Lens: Building Your Networks to Export
+Export Through a Gender Lens Story Series: Building Your Networks to Export

 Although my goal with export is to capture the North American market, I think it is also important to explore the possibility of further international export.
 For instance, I went on a trade mission to Japan with the Women’s Business Missions through the Asia Pacific Foundation to look for potential sales outside of North America.